 A new program must complete a Self Study and host an onsite review five years after the admission of its first class of students.
-This will provide time to evaluate the program's degree of success in attaining its educational outcomes and complying with the Council's Standards for Accreditation of Nurse Anesthesia Educational Programs and/or Standards for Accreditation of Nurse Anesthesia Educational Programs and/or Standards for Accreditation of Nurse Anesthesia Programs - Practice Doctorate (effective January 1, 2015).
+This will provide time to evaluate the program's degree of success in attaining its educational outcomes and complying with the Council's Standards for Accreditation of Nurse Anesthesia Educational Programs and/or Standards for Accreditation of Nurse Anesthesia Programs - Practice Doctorate (effective January 1, 2015).

-- 1. Program requirements - Complete and submit the electronic Self Study form that assesses the degree of compliance with all accreditation criteria by a deadline set by the Council.
+- a.
+Complete and submit the electronic Self Study form that assesses the degree of compliance with all accreditation criteria by a deadline set by the Council.
 (Retrieve the Self Study form through the program's portal on the Council's COAccess system). - b.
 Demonstrate that the conducting institution is eligible for accreditation according to Council's policy. - c.
 Through the signature of the chief executive officer of the conducting institution, attest to the accuracy of the information provided in the Self Study and invite the Council to conduct an onsite review. - d.
 Submit additional documentation as requested. - e.
 Complete an onsite review. - f.
 Respond to the written summary report of the onsite accreditation review and other requested documents by the designated deadlines. - g.
-Pay required fees by the due date. - 2.
-Council actions - a.
+Pay required fees by the due date.

+- a.
 Provide telephone consultation. - b.
 Review submitted Self Study for completeness. - c.
 Request additional information and/or documentation as indicated. - d.
 Conduct an onsite review and evaluation by onsite reviewers. - e.
 Provide the program with a written summary report of the onsite review. - f.
 Complete a staff analysis of the program's response to the summary report. - g.
 Review documentation at a regularly scheduled accreditation meeting of the Council and make an accreditation decision (see Decisions for Accreditation).